AmritK10/Urban-Sound-Classification/README.md

 The following results are obtained by training on folders 1-9 and testing on folder 10. <br />
 Train accuracy: 93.14% <br />
 Test accuracy: 66.06%<br />

+## Convolutional Neural Network Implementation
+The following results are obtained by training on folders 1-9 and testing on folder 10. <br />
+Train accuracy: 95.90% <br />
+Test accuracy: 73.11%<br />